Extraordinary African Chambers

-The Extraordinary African Chambers (Chambres Africaines Extraordinaires, CAE) is a tribunal established under an agreement between the African Union and Senegal to try international crimes committed in Chad from 7 June 1982 to 1 December 1990.
+The Extraordinary African Chambers (Chambres Africaines Extraordinaires, CAE) was a tribunal established under an agreement between the African Union and Senegal to try international crimes committed in Chad from 7 June 1982 to 1 December 1990.
 This period corresponds to the regime of former Chadian President Hissène Habré.
 The Extraordinary African Chambers were opened 8 February 2013 in Dakar, Senegal.
 The magistrate Ciré Aly Bâ is the current administrator of the Extraordinary African Chambers in the Senegalese courts.